ios1ph/BitMono/docs/source/usage/how-to-use.rst

 Configuration
 ~~~~~~~~~~~~~

-1. In Unity, go to **Window → BitMono → Configuration**
+1. In Unity, go to **Window → ObscuraX → Configuration**
-2. Check **Enable Obfuscation** to turn on BitMono
+2. Check **Enable Obfuscation** to turn on ObscuraX
 3. That's it!
-BitMono will automatically protect your code during builds
+ObscuraX will automatically protect your code during builds

 The integration comes with sensible defaults.
 You only need to change settings if you want something different.